 What to do if you’ve got a mortgage

 Step 1 – Check out any payment protection insurance or short-term income protection policies you have that cover you for redundancy.
 Claim straight away – there’s usually a waiting period before any payout starts, but making the claim is essential to start the clock ticking.

-In the past, because of the way payment protection policies were sold, you may not realise that you have this cover.
+In the past, because of the way payment protection policies were sold, you might not realise that you have this cover.
 Ask your lender whether your mortgage, loan or credit card is covered by insurance.

 Step 2 – Claim any benefits that you might be entitled to, such as Jobseeker’s Allowance.
 If you’re entitled to benefits based on your income, you might also be able to get help with paying the interest on your mortgage through the government’s Support for Mortgage Interest which is paid directly to your lender.